backgroundclouds/CCBblog/_posts/2024-1-30-Napolean-and-implications-of-scope.md

 ---
 layout: post
 title: "Napolean and Implications of Scope"
+subtitle: Ridley Scott's Napolean used as a jumping-off point to explore complexity across mediums
-description: Using Napoleon as a jumping-off point to explore scope, modularity, and various aspects of complexity across mediums and sciences––
+description: Using Ridley Scott's Napoleon as a jumping-off point to explore scope, modularity, and various aspects of complexity across mediums and sciences––
 image: assets/images/posts/scope/Scope-Cover.jpg
 categories: brand
 excerpt: "To date, there are primarily 2 options for commercial bidding.
 Hot Budget or Showbiz.
 And although there are others, they are lesser known, and lesser used."
 ---
 ## Napolean an issue of scope

 Game of Thrones is known as one of the most expensive TV shows ever produced.
 On a recent rewatching, I noticed something— Although there's much ado about its budget, **a given episode more closely resembles watching a budget-indie movie, rather than a mythic epic.** At fifteen million an episode, its production err's became suddenly apparent: the jumpy fight scene editing, the constantly tight cinematography, the crowds that aren't crowds.
 I couldn't help but think despite the mythic setting, Game of Thrones is no Ridley Scott production.